walshbr/data-for-the-rest-of-us/pages/week-8-project-planning.md

 ## Plan

-* Students will pitch three potential ideas as a group to a panel of judges.
-Ten minutes max on each idea.
+* Students will pitch three potential ideas in groups for four to a panel of judges.
+20 minutes max for each group.

 ## Homework

-* Submit a short write-up of your ideas by Friday at 9:00AM.
+* Submit a short write-up of your gropup's ideas by Friday at 9:00AM.
 One single-spaced page max, so roughly one paragraph for each idea.
+Rank them based on your interest and how feasible they seem.
+Brandon will select one for you (hopefully the one you ranked top!).